klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 - Planters often mess up their density simply because they don't know how to plant optimal density, becuase they are never taught in the first place.

 - Assuming that Planters plant low quality trees because it requires less effort.
-As Planters become more skilled from <envi>Plantbeta</envi>, they also learn how to expend less effort for each tree.
+As Planters become more skilled from Plantbeta, they also learn how to expend less effort for each tree.

 - A skilled planter uses less effort to plant the same tree as a Rookie Planter.